Tseian/resolver/readme.md

     - att: output value is a  string(if type is att, should define att value )
 - "att": "attName",  //element attribute name
 - "process": "processItem", //handle info before output
-- "match": "/", // cheerio will find element by selector(filter) in follow element object
+- "match": "/", // cheerio will find element by selector(filter) in the following element object
     - '/' is root element obejct from cheerio.load(root element html)
     - "./" is father element object
     - '' is current element obejct
 - "filter": "div", // element selector

+## process
+must be a function and return output value you want